• Bloglovin

 Butternut Squash Lasagna with Chestnut Pasta

-This new recipe uses that same salty nutmeg béchamel from my early lasagna, but mixes things up with gluten-free sweet chestnut flour pasta sheets and layers that highlight California’s organic ingredients.
-First up is a layer of caramelized shallots and fresh sage seared up with Foster Farms Organic Ground Turkey.
-When cooked up with aromatics, ground turkey soaks up their flavors for a lean protein that’s delicious, juicy, healthy, free-range, and grown locally with no hormones, steroids, or antibiotics (whew!).
+This new recipe uses that same salty nutmeg béchamel from my early lasagna, but mixes things up with gluten-free sweet chestnut flour pasta sheets and layers that highlight California's organic ingredients.
+First up is a layer of caramelized shallots and fresh sage seared up with organic ground turkey.
+When cooked up with aromatics, ground turkey soaks up their flavors for a lean protein that's delicious, juicy, free-range, and grown locally with no hormones, steroids, or antibiotics (whew!).
 We top that with a bed of roasted butternut squash then douse the whole thing in béchamel and fresh parm (bc: CHEEEEEESE).

 The sweet nutty chestnut flour pasta complements the butternut squash, while turkey adds a savory note that balances it out.
 This butternut squash lasagna is sweet, creamy, seasonal, and boasts freshness.
 If you don’t want to make homemade pasta, feel free to sub in your go-to lasagna noodles!
 You could even try making the béchamel with chestnut flour if you don’t want to lose that flavor.
 Either way, ready yourself to find love.